 - 1. Acquire from other heat sources through electrification proposals. - 2.
-Collaborate with sub-users such as manufacturers, design offices, and energy management companies. - 3.
+Collaborate with sub-users such as manufacturers and design offices. - 3.
 Utilization of public subsidy system, etc.

 ■ Approach for the promotion and growth in the household sector

 - 1. Consider and implement more effective promotional activities for advancing electrification (e.g. All electrification and Half electrification, etc.) - 2.
 Strengthening of electrification proposal activities in cooperation with external partners. - 3.
 Promotion of electrification utilizing "Rikka Denka Lease", "KarE-roof" Service (PV-TPO), etc. - 4.
 Maintenance and expansion of market share through prevention of defection and recovery marketing. - 5.
 Acquisition of members by expanding the services of the member site "OEPC more E."